 over next 10 years:

-Sports marketing professionals are in charge of the promotion of sports events and teams, including broadcasting, advertising, social media, digital platforms, ticket sales, and community relations.
-They generally love sports, and also understand the history, attitudes, and environment of players and fans.
+Sports marketing professionals are in charge of the promotion of sports events and teams.
+Promotion includes broadcasting, advertising, social media, digital platforms, ticket sales, and community relations.
+They generally love and understand the history, attitudes, and environment of sports.

 Estimated job growth